 If you’ve ever had a teacher whose personality or teaching style you didn’t like, then you understand just how hard it can be to pass when you can’t stand the instructor for some reason.

 According to the HSSE survey by Indiana University, 61% of students don’t like their teachers.
 This in turn reduces class interactivity and interest, thereby contributing to poor performances.

-As an example, there are plenty of artificial intelligence course options at your disposal.
+As an example, there are plenty of post graduate course options at your disposal.

 Via video previews of the courses, you can determine whether the instructor is a match for your personality.
 These previews also give you the chance to gauge the instructor’s communication skills and teaching methods as well.